ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-Dataflow-CPUs.md

 In von Neumann CPUs (aka all modern CPUs, basically), instructions are fetched from memory and executed sequentially (or in pipelines/threads (or prefetched and executed speculatively)) with a program counter dictating what comes next.
 Dependencies between instructions and their operands are managed directly (registers and stack space are often allocated by the compiler, for example), which can lead to bottlenecks (the hardware might be idle when waiting for data).

-A dataflow architecture flips this dependency: instructions are *always ready*; execution fires when input data is available.
+A dataflow architecture flips this dependency: instructions are *always ready*; they fire when input data is available.
 There is no central program counter; instead, data _tokens_ carry dependencies and trigger computation.

 A pretty good mental model for this can be found in an old parallel programming workbook: